LeeMoriya/Expedition/README.md

 - Easy: No permadeath
 - Normal: Dying at the lowest karma level will end the run
 - Hard: Dying at all will end the run (not for the faint of heart)

+Karma flowers act as your safety net, as permadeath will not occur if you karma is reinforced when you die.

 ## Challenges